 Community perceptions on existing facilities were mixed: approximately half of residents are satisfied or very satisfied with the quality of parks and a resounding 96% report feeling safe within parks.
-However, over two thirds of residents feel they experience more than one barrier to utilize park facilities, see Appendix D for the full community survey results.
+However, over two thirds of residents feel they experience more than one barrier to utilize park facilities.
 The following is an analysis of how the community currently perceives existing park facilities.